Board Of Directors

 Jean Gath is a founding member of Tierra Madre Horse Sanctuary.
 She is currently a principal at Pfeiffer Partners Architects Inc. where she oversees campus, cultural, and community master planning and programming assignments.
 She additionally oversees urban design and strategic development efforts.
 From Pfeiffer Partners’ website: “Her strengths include an ability to implement visionary solutions in ways that are cost effective and allow for future flexibility.”
 This strength plays a key role in helping to guide Tierra Madre Horse & Human Sanctuary to a sustainable future.

 Katherine Eauslin is currently the accountant for Tierra Madre Horse and Human Sanctuary.
 She graduated from University of South Florida with a BA in Business with an emphasis on accounting.
 She worked in public and non-profit accounting for 25 years before starting her own real estate firm.
-She has a doting husband of 32 years, two adult daughters, and two granddaughters she loves to spoil.
+She has a doting husband of 33 years, two adult daughters, and two granddaughters she loves to spoil.
 She is currently a licensed Real Estate Broker in AZ, CA, and FL.
-Kathy volunteers her accounting services and visits in person as much as possible.
+Kathy volunteers her accounting services and splits her time between Arizona and Florida.

 John Samsill is the owner of John Samsill Farrier Services based out of Wickenburg, AZ and has helped others with farrier service start-ups and allows valuable apprenticeships to aspiring farriers across the world.
 He is an APF-I accredited farrier and has been working in this field since 1985.
 He specializes in therapeutic services and is incredibly well versed in laminitis and many other hoof diseases and afflictions.
 With John watching over our horses’ hoof care, we’ve made many strides towards disease prevention and hoof education to the public.